Seya Industries Ltd.

 Statement of Company's Affairs

-The statement of Company's affairs is given under the heading 'Five Years Glory' andvarious other headings in this Report and in the Management Discussion and Analysis Reportannexed to the Directors' Report.
+The state of Company's affairs is given under the various headings in this Report andin the Management Discussion and Analysis Report.

 All the insurable interests of your Company including inventories buildings plant andmachinery are adequately insured against risk of fire and other risks.

 Environment Health and Safety